therooler/jaxmg/README.md

 > **Note:** Jax will complain about replication errors if you do not pass `check_vma=True`.
 This is likely because it cannot infer the output sharding from the ffi call.

-### Multi-process support
+### SPMD and MPMD support

+We support two modes of distributed computing.
+Single Process Multiple Devices mode (SPMD), where we have a single process per node that potentially manages multiple devices.
+We also support MPMD mode (MPMD).
+Here the user needs to use one process for each GPU.
+When `jaxmg` is imported, we attempt to verify the user's distributed setup to not go out beyond these two modes of computation.

-`jaxmg` supports multi-process `jax.distributed` environments but cuSolverMg **can only run in a single process**.
+`jaxmg` supports multi-process `jax.distributed` environments but cuSolverMg **can only run on a single node**.
 There are some technical reasons for this (see below) that will hopefully be resolved in a future release.

 To circumvent this limitation, one can perform a computation over all global devices, replicate the results over all host by gathering the data and calling the solver only on the process-local devices.